Wellness

 Zesty Paws Aller-Immune Bites Review

-A healthy gut can go a long way to alleviate your dog’s allergy issues.
+A healthy gut can help alleviate your dog’s allergy issues.
 Zesty Paws Aller-Immune Bites combines a five-strain probiotic formula with special ingredients to help combat more serious allergy and immunity problems.

 These chewable bites contain organic licorice root, apple cider vinegar, colostrum, and vitamins, protein, fiber, and antioxidants that are clinically proven to boost the immune system.
 The peanut butter chews also include wild Alaskan salmon oil to support your dog’s immune system health and skin allergies.